jhonny007/micropay/README.markdown

 The goal of this project is high: Provide an electronic currency, backed with commodities or current currencies, that can be used as an alternative for the current financial system but without the hassles that come with it.

 Some key features
- - free
+ * free
- - ranking of sponsors
+ * ranking of sponsors
- - simplicity (it should be usable by 4 year old children)
+ * simplicity (it should be usable by 4 year old children)
- - 100% transparency (you can see every transaction)
+ * 100% transparency (you can see every transaction)
- - interest free (to avoid uncontrolled growth and speculation)
+ * interest free (to avoid uncontrolled growth and speculation)
- - know your partners (build trust to the people who live with you)
+ * know your partners (build trust to the people who live with you)

 other ideas:
- - Self printed credit notes (SPCN) can be used to facilitate payment.
+ * Self printed credit notes (SPCN) can be used to facilitate payment.
- - automated taxes
+ * automated taxes
- - circulation stimulus
+ * circulation stimulus
+ * see the list of ideas at the end

 Payments of small amounts (up to 100 C (credits)) is possible in an electronic way.